They lied to me

 It is a lie.

-In Nigeria, according to the Nigeria Youth Policy, a youth is described as between age 18-35.
-Compare that with the commonwealth age bracket which pegs it 15-29 years of age.
-So we see that it automatically infantilises our young adults and there is a tendency for us to hold on longer to the aprons and support of our families.
-While this piece is not about delving into the debate of the effects of this bracket, I admit, it held me back for such a long time.
+In Nigeria, according to the Nigeria Youth Policy, a youth is aged 18-35.
+Comparing that with the commonwealth age bracket of 15-29 years, we see that this bracket automatically infantilises our young adults, making us hold on longer to the aprons and support of our families and waiting for them to help us.
+I’ll be honest, it also held me back for such a long time.

 It knocked me off my feet.